How do you deal with toxic leadership

 Toxic leadership is one of the most destructive and prevalent forms of workplace toxicity.

-How do you deal with a toxic leader?
+So, how do you deal with a toxic leadership?

 There is no one-size-fits-all solution to deal with a toxic leader, but there are many ways to handle such situations.
 Some people may need to leave their jobs as soon as possible while others may need more time before they can find another place of work.